ryanmcg86/budget-tracker/README.md

 A personal finance web app built with Flask and SQLite.
 Transactions can be imported via CSV upload or fetched live from connected bank accounts through the Plaid API.
 The app tracks spending by category, handles shared expenses and bill splitting across multiple people, and provides detailed breakdowns with tagging and saved views.

+Access is invite-only — there is no public registration.
+Each user's data is fully isolated; every query is scoped to `current_user.id`.

 ---

 ## Project Structure